Noosa Trail Network

 Bird observers can now access 32 of the sites at any time.
 Number 33 is Cooroy Waste Water Treatment Plant, at Mary River Road Cooroy.
 Local bird observers, groups and visitors are all welcome to visit these artificial wetland ponds, Monday to Friday by appointment only.

 Other Horse Trails

 Horse riders can also use the SEQ Horse Trail Network in areas of the Noosa Shire controlled by the State Government.
 View maps and other details here.

 Council apologises for any inconvenience these closures cause:

 - Trail 5: Until further notice bush camping is no longer permitted at the Cooran Active Riders Grounds.

-- Trail 2: The Camphor Road car park is temporarily closed.
+- Trail 2: The Camphor Road car park is closed.
 The nearest alternative parking is the Cooran Active Riders Grounds.

 For more information, contact council's customer service centre.